Investigative Internship Program

 All interns are required to commit to a minimum of 15 weeks during the spring and fall terms or 12 weeks during the summer term.
 Because many students who participate in the program are undergraduate students enrolled in a college on a semester schedule, the commencement and conclusion dates are consistent with those schedules.
 Interns may sometimes be permitted to take off days over the course of the term, but applicants should not make plans that create significant conflicts during the internship.

 The beginning and ending dates for each term are noted below.
-Interns must be available full time the first week of the internship, in order to attend the mandatory training sessions.
-Interns may not complete the internship earlier than the date listed; however, the internship can be extended by several weeks.
-Since the time between ending and beginning terms is often difficult for clinic attorneys, it is helpful if interns can stay a week or two beyond the ending date.
-Applicants who are able to extend their stay at the Clinic should note it on the materials they submit.
+Interns must be available full-time during the first week of the internship to attend the mandatory training sessions.
+Applicants who can extend their stay at the Clinic past the listed end dates should note it on the materials they submit.

-Exemptions for the time commitment can be made if you are involved in a Washington Semester program that has a predetermined length and your housing provisions are dependent upon those provided in the program.
+Exemptions for the time commitment can be made if you are involved in a program that has a predetermined length and your housing provisions are dependent upon those provided by the program.
 The ability to make exemptions will depend upon the current needs of the Clinic.
 Contact the Investigations Supervisor if you would like to request an exemption.

 D. Time Requirements

-Investigative interns must be able to commit to a minimum of 4 full days per week although a full time commitment is preferred.
-The Clinic has found that it is difficult for interns to fully realize the benefits of the internship if their schedules are too limited, and it would be nearly impossible for the interns to complete the investigative work on their cases in less than 4 days/week.
+Investigative interns must be able to commit to a minimum of 3 full days per week although a full-time commitment is preferred.
+The Clinic has found that it is difficult for interns to fully realize the benefits of the internship if their schedules are too limited, and it would be nearly impossible for the interns to complete the investigative work on their cases in less than 3 days/week.
 Interns with fewer time constraints are given preference.

 Training Week Conflicts:

-Interns must be available full time the first week of the internship, in order to attend the mandatory training sessions.
+Interns must be available full time the first week of the internship to attend the mandatory training sessions.

 Regardless of whether an intern is scheduled to work full-time during the term, every intern is required to complete the entire first-week training session.